 Veterans Home- Chippewa Falls, WI

 On Wednesday, 20 April 2016, we traveled to Chippewa Falls Veteran home in Chippewa Falls.
 Of particular note, there is no state highway signs indicating the home’s location.
 Supposedly, Mr. David Zien is working this initiative at the state level.
 We arrived at Chippewa Falls early.
 Our appointment with Mr. Mark Wilson was scheduled for 1000.
 We were greeted by Mrs. Kathryn Stewart, Admissions Asst. and Navy Veteran herself.
 We spoke with Mrs. Stewart until Mr. Wilson was available for the service emblem presentation.
-We conducted a “hasty” presentation of the service emblems to Mr. Wilson in a day room that was staged for a resident, adaptive basketball game.
+We conducted a presentation of the service emblems to Mr. Wilson in a day room that was staged for a resident, adaptive basketball game.
 The residents seemed appreciative.
-We spent an additional 5-10 minutes with Mr. Wilson before he turned us back over to Mrs. Stewart.
-Unlike Mr. Wilson, Mrs. Stewart was much more engaging and appreciative of our visit and our offerings.
-She guided us on a tour of the facility.
+We toured the new facility and got to see the resident’s room, their dayroom area, and their dining rooms.
+This is a very nice facility!